Aughinish, County Clare

 The island was originally connected to County Clare, but that connection was lost due to the tsunami generated by the massive 1755 Lisbon earthquake.
-The British built the existing 0.5 mi causeway to County Galway to service their troops in the Martello Tower constructed on the island after 1811.
+The British built the existing 0.5 mi causeway to County Galway to service their troops in the Martello Tower.
 To this day, land access to Aughinish, County Clare is still only through County Galway.

+Archaeology

+A wealth of monuments of archaeological interest attests of life on Aughinish since pre-historic times: